2024-25 Catalog

 Certification Programs

-The college offers programs of study leading to eligibility for Pennsylvania state certifications in various professional specialties including elementary and secondary teacher education, including certification in special education; or supervisor of curriculum and instruction; superintendent; K-12 principal; and ESL program specialist.
+The College offers programs of study leading to eligibility for Pennsylvania state certifications in various professional specialties including elementary and secondary teacher education, special education; supervisor of curriculum and instruction; superintendent; K-12 principal; and ESL program specialist.
 Certification programs vary in the number of credits required.

 Post-Baccalaureate Certificates

-The college also offers post-baccalaureate certificate programs in international school counseling, behavior analysis; learning design in educational and professional settings; social, emotional, behavioral wellness; teaching English as a second language; and technology use in the schools.
+The college also offers post-baccalaureate certificate programs in a number of different areas, including international school counseling, behavior analysis; learning design in educational and professional settings; social, emotional, behavioral wellness; teaching English as a second language; game-based learning, college admissions counseling, and mental health and education of Latin American people in the US.
+Lehigh’s post-baccalaureate certificate programs are focused concentrations of 12 to 18 credits that students complete to enhance their professional credentials.
+Where appropriate, post-baccalaureate certificate programs may be included as part of the coursework of a degree program.
 Post-baccalaureate certificate programs differ from the above-described certifications issued by agencies external to Lehigh (such as the Pennsylvania Department of Education).
-Lehigh’s post-baccalaureate certificate programs are, instead, focused concentrations of 12 to 18 credits that students complete to enhance their professional credentials.
-Where appropriate, post-baccalaureate certificate programs may be included as part of the coursework of a degree program.

 Doctor of Philosophy (Ph.D.)

-The College of Education also offers the Ph.D. degree to students enrolled in the fields of comparative and international education, counseling psychology, school psychology, special education, and teaching, learning and technology.
+The College of Education also offers the Ph.D. degree in comparative and international education, counseling psychology, school psychology, special education, and teaching, learning and technology.
 The requirements for this degree are the same as those for the Ph.D. in the other colleges and as described in previous sections.
 Please note: The College of Education is no longer accepting applications for the Ph.D. in comparative and international education.

 Doctor of Education (Ed.D.)